caituo27/caituo27.github.io/_posts/2024/03/2024-03-15-angular-animations-tutorial-parallel-animations.md

 And, to make them easier to find, I’ve created an [Angular Animations playlist](https://youtube.com/playlist?list=PLp-SHngyo0_ikgEN5d9VpwzwXA-eWewSM&si=3WnQgeDxdAZJGGFy) on my [YouTube channel](https://www.youtube.com/@briantreese) to help, so check it out!

-Ok, enough of that, onto the example for this video.
+Ok, enough of that, onto the example for this post.

 ## The Demo Application